-Secondary Dysmenorrhea is an indication of an underlying reproductive system disorder.
-The pain from secondary dysmenorrhea typically lasts longer than normal menstrual cramps.
-With secondary dysmenorrhea, the pain will start a few days before the menstrual cycle and will continue to get worse as the cycle continues.
+Now, let’s delve deeper into Secondary Dysmenorrhea.
+This kind of period pain is an indication of an underlying reproductive system disorder and typically lasts longer than normal menstrual cramps.
+The pain will start a few days before the menstrual cycle and continue to get worse as the cycle progresses.

 Unlike with primary dysmenorrhea, secondary dysmenorrhea will often begin later in life and the associated pain tends to get worse over time.